SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 <br/>

-### Lookup Column Changes
+### Lookup column changes

-When refering to a lookup column inside a list using REST API, use the display name of the lookup column instead of the internal name.
+When referring to a lookup column inside a list using REST API, use the display name of the lookup column instead of the internal name.

 ```
 http://site url/_api/web/lists/getbytitle('ListName')/Items?&$filter=LookupColumnId eq 1